Phillip, Australian Capital Territory: Demographics

+Sport

+Phillip contains a number of sporting facilities, including the Phillip Enclosed Oval, which has been known as Football Park since 1981 and was the headquarters of Australian rules football in Canberra during the 1980s and 1990s, and the Phillip Swimming & Ice Skating Centre, home to the CBR Brave of the Australian Ice Hockey League.

+Education

+The Canberra College is situated in Phillip.

 Geology

 The rocks underneath Phillip are from the Silurian period and are from 417 to 414 million years old.

 Deakin Volcanics green-grey and purple coloured rhyodacite is found in the west half and south east corner of Phillip and under the cemetery area, and Deakin Volcanics purple and green tuff is found around Hindmarsh Drive on the east side of Phillip.
 The volcano that produced these rocks may have been in Lyons.
 A small strip of shale from the older and lower Yarralumla Formation is just to the west of Easty Street.